Tushar1393/SQL-SERVER-2019-COVID-DATA-EXPLORATION/README.md

 feel free to add any siggetions.

-Lastly I would like to special thanks to Alex the analyst sir for guidance for porject and giving some hands and experinace .
+Lastly I would like to special thanks to Alex the analyst sir for guiding for porject and giving some hands on experinace for writing sql queries.